Alberta Highway 901

-Alberta Provincial Highway No. 901, commonly referred to as Highway 901, is a 40 km in southern Alberta, Canada that extends Highway 22X from Highway 24 to Highway 1 (Trans-Canada Highway) near Gleichen.
+Highway 901 is a 40 km in southern Alberta, Canada that extends Highway 22X from Highway 24 to Highway 1 (Trans-Canada Highway) near Gleichen.

 The highway has been receiving an increasing level of traffic, diverting vehicles from Highway 1 east of Gleichen.
 Since at least the late 1980s, the current alignment of Highway 901 has been earmarked as a possible new route for the Trans-Canada itself in order to bypass the bulk of Calgary.

 Route description

 Preceded by Highway 22X in the west, Highway 901 begins at Highway 24, approximately 11 km northwest of the Hamlet of Carseland and 12 km south of the Hamlet of Cheadle.
 After intersecting Highway 817, the highway enters the Siksika I.R.
 No. 146, an Indian reserve of the Siksika Nation, intersecting Highway 547 south of the Hamlet of Gleichen.
 A short distance later, the highway leaves the Indian reserve and ends at the Trans-Canada Highway, 3 km east of Gleichen.